 Figurative language is language that is used in a creative, non-factual way.
 Figurative language is used in literary texts and advertising.
 It creates images in our minds that makes the text more interesting and vivid.
 Political persuasive writing also uses figurative language to achieve its goal.
-(See Section 2 Reading and viewing in this Study Guide for more on figures of speech.)
+(See Section 2 Reading and viewing for more on figures of speech.)